sdawilson/VBA-Pseudo-Recordset-Object/README.md

 This is a simple replacement for in-memory ADODB recordsets.
 It's reasonably fast and has no external dependencies.
-Insert the class code into a new cloass module VBA project.
+Insert the class code into a new class module VBA project.

 The sample code provides a range of examples.